maria901/rsppmp3_v27/readme.txt

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Changelog:

+What is new in 20.3.6  build 667698  'Mon 03/January/2022 12:41:17' codename 'Ratier'
+Too many modification was added but not documented, sorry, we will try to
+keep the changelog (this file) updated in the future, for the moment we will
+just say that now the DLL can rotate the media file if it is required to
+appear correctly, the other enhacementes I don't remeber at this moment but
+they are a lot, each single day, as usual, minor modifications.

 What is new in 18.0.9  build 667471  'Sat 30/October/2021 09:38:25' codename 'Graffam'
 Fixed a bug that may cause the sound of wave out to go to 0 during seek